S

 The Saluki has a very pleasant and warm personality.
 It is gentle, good-natured, playful, and very affectionate.
 Despite a common misconception, however, this breed is not hyperactive.
 While very energetic, it does have the ability to settle down and relax.
 Many people have even been able to keep them in apartments without too many problems.

-Nevertheless, this breed does tend to grow bored easily.
+Nevertheless, this breed does tend to get bored easily.
 If it does not have enough activities, games, and social interactions to occupy its time, then it can turn destructive very quickly.
 This behavior is not the sign of a poorly trained dog, just a very bored one.

 Saluki standing on a bridge